maximbetin/explorastur/README.md

 ## How It Works

 The tool is extremely simple:
-1. Fetches content from the Telecable blog
+1. Fetches content from multiple event sources
+2. Handles pagination to collect all available events
-2. Parses events from HTML content
+3. Parses events from HTML content
-3. Organizes them into a chronological list in a markdown file
+4. Organizes them into a chronological list in a markdown file
-4. Each source is presented under its own header
+5. Each source is presented under its own header

+## Current Event Sources

+- **[Telecable Blog](https://blog.telecable.es/agenda-planes-asturias/)**: A monthly article with event listings
+- **[Turismo Asturias](https://www.turismoasturias.es/agenda-de-asturias)**: The official tourism website for Asturias with pagination support

+## Features

+### Pagination Support

+The Turismo Asturias scraper now supports pagination, allowing it to:
+- Automatically detect the total number of pages
+- Navigate through all result pages (configurable max limit)
+- Collect events from every page
+- Handle pagination parameters in URLs

+### Clean Date Formatting

+The system displays dates in a clean, human-friendly format:
+- No leading zeros (e.g., "1 mayo" instead of "01 mayo")
+- No years (e.g., "1 mayo" instead of "1 mayo 2025")
+- Clean range formatting (e.g., "9 mayo - 18 mayo")

+### Concise Event Format

+Events are displayed in a concise format that includes only essential information:
+- Event title
+- Event date
+- Location (when available)
+- Link to the event page
+- No descriptions, keeping the output clean and easy to scan

 ## Date and Month Handling